Rehan Ahmed: Domestic career

 and his Twenty20 debut for the same team a week later.

+He was named 2025 Professional Cricketers' Association Men's Young Player of the Year.

+International career

 In November 2022, he was added to the England squad for the away Test series against Pakistan.
 He made his Test debut in the third Test of the series, on 17 December 2022.
 He became the youngest male cricketer for England to make his debut in Tests, achieving the milestone at the age of 18 years and 126 days.
 During Pakistan's second innings, Ahmed took his first five–wicket haul in Tests, and became the youngest debutant to achieve a five-wicket haul in men’s Tests.

 In December 2022, he was shortlisted for that year's BBC Young Sports Personality of the Year Award.

 In February 2023, he was named in England's One Day International (ODI) and Twenty20 International (T20I) squad for the series against Bangladesh.
 He made his ODI debut in the third ODI of the series, on 6 March 2023.
 He became the youngest male cricketer for England to make his debut in ODIs, achieving the milestone at the age 18 years and 205 days.
 He made his T20I debut in the second T20I of the series, on 12 March 2023.

 He became the youngest male cricketer for England to make his debut in T20Is, achieving the milestone at the age 18 years and 211 days.

+In 2024 he played his first Test series against India taking 11 wickets and scoring 76 runs in 3 Test matches.

+Bowling style

+Ahmed plays principally as a right-arm bowler of leg spin, including googlies, and his accuracy has been praised.